permapool/contracts/README.md

 ## Tests (TODO)

-Tests for the Rebase contract are written using Foundry.
+Tests for the Permapool contracts are written using Foundry.

 ### Setup